-- Submitted a final site plan and final circulation plan of the specific building(s) subject to such building permit for review by the Fire Department that confirms the latest fire apparatus template for fire access will function safely showing all hydrants and fire connections, and other features as may be required for Fire Department approval. - m.
-Submitted a LEED Checklist prepared and certified by a LEED Accredited Professional to the Director of Planning and Development for the specific building(s) subject to such building permit, indicating which points each building intends to realize in order to demonstrate LEED certifiability in accordance with Conditions #53-54 for the specific building(s) subject to such building permit. - n.
-For the portions of the residential buildings that will obtain Passive House certification in accordance with Condition #55, submitted (i) the credentials of the Passive House rater/verifier who will perform testing and verification, (ii) a letter of intent stating that the Passive House rater/verifier has been hired to complete the on-site verification process, (iii) the credentials of the certified Passive House consultant who has provided design, planning, and consulting services, and (iv) a Passive House narrative and/or checklist prepared and certified by thea certified passive house consultant to the Director of Planning and Development, indicating standards that will be achieved. - o.
-Complied with all applicable tree preservation provisions in accordance with Chapter 21 of the Revised Ordinance. - p.
-To the extent applicable, received approval from the Planning Board for the removal of trees or stone walls within the layout of a designated scenic road in connection with the Grove Street Improvements in accordance with Revised Ordinances, § 22-5. - q.
-Obtained an Order of Conditions from the Newton Conservation Commission if any proposed work set forth in the building permit is subject to the jurisdiction of the Conservation Commission. - r.
-Obtained a certification from the Secretary of the Massachusetts Executive Office of Energy and Environmental Affairs indicating that the Final Environmental Impact Report for the Project adequately and properly complies with the Massachusetts Environmental Protection Act. - s.
+- p-q.
+For the portions of the residential buildings that will obtain Passive House certification in accordance with Condition #5957, submitted: (i) the credentials of the Passive House rater/verifier who will perform testing and verification, (ii) a letter of intent stating that the Passive House rater/verifier has been hired to complete the on-site verification process, (iii) the credentials of the certified Passive House consultant who has provided design, planning, and consulting services, and (iv) a Passive House narrative and/or checklist prepared and certified by the certified passive house consultant to the Director of Planning and Development, indicating standards that will be achieved. - q.r.
+Submitted copies of the Passive House feasibility studies and carbon analysis reports to the Director of Planning and Development in accordance with Conditions #60-6158-59, and conferred with the Director of Planning and Development concerning additional sustainability strategies in accordance with Condition #6361. - F.s.
+Entered into a contractual agreement with the City embodying its TDM financial commitment and the City's enforcement rights in accordance with Condition #7169(b). - 5.t.
+To the extent applicable, received approval from the Planning Board for the removal of trees or stone walls within the layout of a designated scenic road in connection with the Grove Street Improvements in accordance with Revised Ordinances, § 22-5. - t-u.
+Obtained a certification from the Secretary of the Massachusetts Executive Office of Energy and Environmental Affairs indicating that the Final Environmental Impact Report for the Project adequately and properly complies with the Massachusetts Environmental Policy Act. - u.
 Developed a Stormwater Pollution Prevention Plan, as total site disturbance is over an acre.
-During construction, the Petitioner will comply with the National Pollutant Discharge Elimination System (NPDES) General Permit for stormwater discharges from a construction site and provide documentation to the City once every four months during construction that the stormwater pollution control measures to be undertaken during construction have been implemented on an ongoing basis.
+During construction, the Petitioner will comply with the National Pollutant Discharge Elimination System (NPDES) General Permit for stormwater discharges from a construction site and provide documentation to the City once every four months during construction that the stormwater pollution control measures to be undertaken during construction have been implemented on an ongoing basis. - v.
+Submitted to the Newton Health Commissioner and the City Engineer copies of the M.G.L. c.
+21E environmental site investigation report covering the area subject to such building permit. - w.
+Submitted to the Director of Planning and Development and the Tree Warden for their approval a final landscape plan for landscaping associated with the specific